Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Half-edged graphs and the Tutte polynomial

-Remark that a spanning c-subgraph has always a greater number of additional flags than the initial graph which spans it.
-Moreover, one can define the rank and nullity of any (spanning c-sub-) graph with flags as in the ordinary situation. \begin{definition}[Edge contraction of graphs with flags] Let $\cG=(\cV,\cE,\mf^0)$ be a graph with flags.
-We define the contraction of a non self-loop edge $e$ in $\cG$, i.e. $\cG/e$, by the graph obtained from $\cG$ by removing $e$ and identifying the two end vertices into a new vertex having all their additional flags and remaining incident lines.
-For a self-loop $e$, contraction $\cG/e$ and deletion $\cG-e$ coincide. \end{definition}
+\begin{definition}[Edge contraction of HEG] Let $G(\cV,\cE,\mf^0)$ be a HEG.
+We define the \emph{contraction} of a non-loop edge $e$ in $G_{\mf^0}$, i.e. $G_{\mf^0}/e$ to be the HEG obtained from $G_{\mf^0}$ by removing $e$ and identifying the two end vertices into a new vertex having all their additional half-edges and remaining incident lines.
+For a loop $e$, contraction $G_{\mf^0}/e$ and deletion $G_{\mf^0}-e$ coincide. \end{definition}